Reinstatement to Active F-1 Status

 Step 1 – Schedule an appointment with a DSO

-Call the International Office at 512-245-7966 for an appointment with an international advisor to assess your eligibility for reinstatement or discuss next steps for being out-of-status.
+Schedule an appointment online or call the International Office at 512-245-7966 for an appointment with a DSO to assess your eligibility for reinstatement or discuss next steps for being out-of-status.

 Step 2 – Materials to Submit with Reinstatement Application